-17.3 Scaling Out Performance
+14.3 Scaling Out Performance

-Once you have achieved the desired performance for a single shard, you can set similar configuration parameters on all your workers.
+As mentioned, once you have achieved the desired performance for a single shard you can set similar configuration parameters on all your workers.
 As Citus runs all the fragment queries in parallel across the worker nodes, users can scale out the performance of their queries to be the cumulative of the computing power of all of the CPU cores in the cluster assuming that the data fits in memory.